PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 ## `createIcon()` - Creating an icon
 The method `createIcon()` will be called directly when the app starts.
 In it, you can create and return a :docs[Paper] component that will be used as the icon of your app.
+The icon of your app will not be shown in your app's GUI, but at other places, such as:

+* When your app runs in a tab in web browser, the app icon will be shown as the icon of the tab
-If your app is installed on a smartphone, it will for example be used as the icon the user should click on to start your app, and if your app runs in a tab in a web browser, the icon will be shown in the corner of the tab.
+* When your app is installed on a smartphone, the app icon will be shown as the icon the user should click on to start your app

-The icon will always have a square size (width=height).
+The icon will always have a squared size (width=height).

 ::: tip Previewing in the online editor

-In our online editor, you can preview the app icon by clicking on a page, and then look in the `Icon` tab.
+In our :online-editor, you can preview the app icon by clicking on a page, and then look in the `Icon` tab.

 :::